der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroup.md

 ### Arguments:
 |Name|Type|Description|
 |-|-|-
 name|String|Name for the ad group.
+Can contain a maximum of 256 characters, and must be unique among all active ad groups within the campaign.
 ### Returns:
 |Type|Description|
 |-|-